haysacks/spot-the-coin/README.md

 ### Running the website
 We develop the web application using [Dash Plotly](https://plotly.com/dash/) and use both API from [Rates API](https://ratesapi.io/) and [Currency Converter API](https://www.currencyconverterapi.com/) to convert the currency in the coin.
 The Keras backend is using Tensorflow-CPU as the library size is much smaller to reduce the *slug size* in Heroku.
 These are the steps to build and run the web-app locally:

-- Close this repo locally
+* Clone this repo locally
   ```
   git clone https://github.com/haysacks/spot-the-coin
   ```

-- Access the folder `web-app` and install all the required library in the `requirements.txt` using `pip install -r requirements.txt`.
+* Access the folder `web-app` and install all the required library in the `requirements.txt` using `pip install -r requirements.txt`.
   **Note** : You can change the Keras backend to use GPU instead of CPU by changing `tensorflow-cpu==2.2.0` in `requirements.txt` into `tensorflow==2.2.0`.

-- Run the web-app using `python app.py`.
+* Run the web-app using `python app.py`.
 You can access them on your browser using `localhost:8050`.

 The deployed web-app can be accessed on [spotthecoin.herokuapp.com](spotthecoin.herokuapp.com).